Andrew-Lees11/FoodTrackerBackend/README.md

 Now when you press play, Xcode will start your FoodTracker server listening on port 8080.
 You can see this by going to [http://localhost:8080/](http://localhost:8080/ ) which will show the default Kitura landing page.

-To test the application and server are working, you can add a meal inside the application and go to [http://localhost:8080/meals](http://localhost:8080/meals).
+To test the application and server are working, add a meal inside the application and go to [http://localhost:8080/meals](http://localhost:8080/meals).
 The server will display the name, the encoded image and the rating of the meals in your app.

 ## Next Steps
 From this completed Foodtracker, the following tasks can be completed to update your application.